Welcome

 My love of reading and my desire to write have been two constant threads in my life.
 I was a kid hungry for the written word—all kinds, even on cereal boxes, soup cans, and in the comics, especially in the comics--and couldn’t get my fill.
 During the summers, I made regular pilgrimages to the children’s section of the National City, California, public library and checked out the maximum number of books allowed, then hauled them back a few days later, eager for more.
 Of course, I read the Bobbsey Twins books and so many others, but I also, just out of curiosity, dipped into books on decorating and etiquette, I even tried to teach myself French from a book, but never having heard the spoken language, the written pronunciation overwhelmed me, and the French would have to come later.

 At age 10, I proudly experienced my first publication, a letter to the editor of a national girls’ magazine.
 I began to write “books,” really just three pages of typing paper folded into book form.
 I filled those pages with stories and poems and an occasional drawing.
 Then I force-read them to my friends during our lunch recess at school.
 By this time I was living with my family on the island of Guam, and I read to my girl friends among the ruins of the Spanish governor’s palace in Agana, the capital.
-I discovered my friends especially liked the stories when I wove them in as characters in the drama.
+I discovered my friends especially liked the stories when I wove them in as characters.

 After finishing my studies at UCLA for a master’s degree in English literature, I worked as an advertising copywriter in downtown Los Angeles.
 In my mid-twenties I went to TEEN magazine in Hollywood as an editorial assistant and while there started an advice column for teen girls, followed not long after by a column for teens in the Riverside Press Enterprise newspaper.